Best 4x4 electric cars to buy in 2025

 Our pick: GT-Line AWD

 The Kia EV9 arrived in 2023, finally bringing a full-sized, electric seven-seater option.
-With the Tesla Model X not being available in right-hand drive, the big Kia is in a class of one if you do want a plug-in seven-seater, but it's also a really good four-wheel drive car.
+Since then, the Kia has also gained competition in the form of the Peugeot E-5008 and Hyundai Ioniq 9, but this is still our favourite electric seven-seater - it's also a really good four-wheel drive car.
 Most of the EV9 models get all-wheel drive as standard, as well as air suspension, three different terrain modes including Snow, Mud and Terrain, plus it has ground clearance of up to 225mm.

 Sure, the EV9 isn't designed or intended to be a heavy-duty off-roader, but it is one of the best electric cars for muddy, rutted country tracks, and it'll make light work of far worse terrain than most will ever need to navigate.
 It's not cheap, but it is one of the best off-roading electric cars you can buy.
 And, as a happy aside, it'll also tow up to 2,500kg - meaning that it'll pull your horsebox, and has the space and all-wheel drive ability to deliver the hay-bales over the fields.